 B] Retail Marketing: The first thing that strikes mind talking about retail is the consumption of goods – area-wise or age-wise.
 Yes, you can use Big Data to tell how and who are using your goods and what types of goods.
 More than that, you can also focus on improving products and even introducing new products based on the ones that are succeeding.
 The other side of using Big Data in Retail Marketing is figuring out prospects (don’t forget the online window shoppers), prospect-to-client conversion rate and abilities or techniques, client retention, and similar areas.

 C] Government and Public Sector: How can we forget the government when it comes to data?
 Govt. and public sector units are ones that collect data more than any other sector.
 You can say they are drowning in data even as they digitize and store the data onto their servers or clouds worldwide.
 According to a whitepaper by IDC

 “As government leaders across the spectrum strive to become a data-driven organization to successfully accomplish their missions, they are laying the groundwork to correlate dependencies across events and track dependencies across people, processes, and information.”

-D] Communications Sector: Another area where Big Data plays an important role from acquisition of customers to enhancing or at the least, maintaining the class of service being provided to them, recovery and bad debts too!
+D] Communications Sector: Another area where Big Data plays an important role from the acquisition of customers to enhancing or at the least, maintaining the class of service being provided to them, recovery, and bad debts too!

 E] Media and Entertainment Businesses: The main focus here is customer retention – sometimes more important compared to customer acquisition.
 Big Data at hand helps in checking out what kind of media different users enjoy and based on that, the media houses develop better content of that type.